meriac/openbeacon-ng/_includes/index_main.md

 ## Open Hardware for Open Beacons!

-Till end of November we are giving away 42 tags for free.
+We published our [open hardware tag design](/device.html) and are giving away 42 tags for free till end of November.
 To ensure that only people who actually care get a free tag, please send a hand written postcard to:

 > Milosch & Brita Meriac
 > 1 Neath Farm Court